-Adenocarcinoma of the prostate is the most common nondermatologic cancer in men > 50 in the US.
-In the US, about 248,530 new cases and about 34,130 deaths (2021estimates) occur each year (1 General reference Prostate cancer is usually adenocarcinoma.
+Adenocarcinoma of the prostate is the most common nondermatologic cancer in men > 50 in the United States.
+In the United States, it is estimated that about 288,300 new cases and about 34,700 deaths will occur in 2023 (1 General references Prostate cancer is usually adenocarcinoma.
 Symptoms are typically absent until tumor growth causes hematuria and/or obstruction with pain.
 Diagnosis is suggested by digital rectal examination... read more ).
 Incidence increases with each decade of life; autopsy studies show prostate cancer in 15 to 60% of men aged 60 to 90 years old, with incidence increasing with age.
 The lifetime risk of being diagnosed with prostate cancer is 1 in 6.
-Median age at diagnosis is 72, and > 75% of prostate cancers are diagnosed in men > 65.
-Risk is highest for Black men.
+Median age at diagnosis is 72, and > 60% of prostate cancers are diagnosed in men > 65 (1 General references Prostate cancer is usually adenocarcinoma.
+Symptoms are typically absent until tumor growth causes hematuria and/or obstruction with pain.
+Diagnosis is suggested by digital rectal examination... read more ).
+Risk is highest for Black men, in particular those from the Caribbean.
+Genetic risk factors include BRCA1/2 mutations, Lynch syndrome Lynch Syndrome Lynch syndrome is an autosomal dominant disorder responsible for 2 to 3% of cases of colorectal cancer ( 1).
+Symptoms, initial diagnosis, and treatment are similar to other forms of colorectal... read more , and family history of some hereditary breast and ovarian cancers.

 Sarcoma of the prostate is rare, occurring primarily in children.
 Undifferentiated prostate cancer, squamous cell carcinoma, and ductal transitional carcinoma also occur infrequently.
 Prostatic intraepithelial neoplasia is considered a possible premalignant histologic change.